survivejs/react-book/manuscript/16_understanding_decorators.md

 Can you see the wrapping idea?
 Our decorator tracks store state.
 After that, it passes the state to the component contained through props.

-T> `...` is known as [ES7 rest spread operator](https://github.com/sebmarkbage/ecmascript-rest-spread).
+T> `...` is known as a [spread operator](https://github.com/sebmarkbage/ecmascript-rest-spread).
 It expands the given object to separate key-value pairs, or props, as in this case.

 You can connect the decorator with `App` like this: